 Hello my friends, I’m Brett Larkin.
 Welcome back to my channel and an especially huge welcome if you’re new.
 I’m so honored to be offering you these meditations with Yogi Surprise.
 It’s a monthly subscription box full of inspiring yoga pieces to heighten your daily yoga practice and cultivate self-love.
 Write NAMASTE in the comment box below if you’re excited about meditating today.
 Please give this video a thumbs-up at the end if you enjoy our time together.

-Prepare for a deep and restful sleep with me in this body scan meditation.
+Prepare for deep and restful sleep with me in this body scan meditation.
 I’ve designed this for you to do lying down, on the floor, or in your bed.
 Make sure you’re as comfortable as possible.
 Consider placing a cushion under your knees and an eye pillow over your eyes.
 Dim the lights.
 Do anything you can to cultivate a sense of relaxation.